What should I expect for my first session?

 Is acupuncture a separate charge?

 Acupuncture is included in your physiotherapy session.
 There is no additional charge.
+If you would like to come in strictly for acupuncture, you can book an acupuncture appointment online.

 Do you treat Motor Vehicle Accident (MVA) patients?